Cosmian/kms/documentation/docs/pki/smime.md

 When handshaking with a new recipient, send a signed email to the recipient (not encrypted).

-When receiving a signed email from the recipient, import the recipient's certificate in the your contacts.
+When receiving a signed email from the recipient, import the recipient's certificate in your contacts.

 ## Outlook, Windows